clari/react-orderable/README.md

 | itemSize | Y | | Item height for vertical lists, item width for horizontal lists |
 | onChange | Y | | Callback that receives an ordered list of item ids when a drag completes |

+Items inside an Orderable must have an id property (similar to key) which is used to keep track of item order.
+We need to pass id here because [key is not accessible by components](https://gist.github.com/jimfb/fb2a04fe3fa4637d7d62).

 ### Item interface

 This is the interface required of the item components.